 Synopsis: Information on human nutrition and eating nutritious food types including fruits, vegetables, nuts, and berries to prevent disease and cancer.
 The human body contains chemical compounds, such as water, carbohydrates (sugar, starch, and fiber), amino acids (in proteins), fatty acids (in lipids), and nucleic acids (DNA and RNA).
 These compounds in turn consist of elements such as carbon, hydrogen, oxygen, nitrogen, phosphorus, calcium, iron, zinc, magnesium, manganese, and so on.
 Eating a healthy, nutritious diet has been shown over and over to prevent a variety of diseases, including cancer.
 Good nutrition is vital to good health, disease prevention, and essential for healthy growth and development of children and adolescents.

-The intake of food, considered in relation to the body's dietary needs.
-Good nutrition - an adequate, well balanced diet combined with regular physical activity - is a cornerstone of good health.
+Nutrition is defined as the intake of food, considered relating to the body's dietary needs.
+Good nutrition - an adequate, well-balanced diet combined with regular physical activity - is a cornerstone of good health.
 Poor nutrition can lead to reduced immunity, increased susceptibility to disease, impaired physical and mental development, and reduced productivity.
-The diet of an organism is what it eats, which is largely determined by the availability, processing and palatability of foods.
-A healthy diet includes preparation of food and storage methods that preserve nutrients from oxidation, heat or leaching, and that reduce risk of food-born illnesses.
+The diet of an organism is what it eats, which is largely determined by the availability, processing, and palatability of foods.
+A healthy diet includes preparation of food and storage methods that preserve nutrients from oxidation, heat or leaching, and that reduce risk of foodborne illnesses.